Find out about the Council's Corporate Strategy

 It informs everything the council does and sets out our key priorities for 2018 to 2023.

-Our Business Plan 2020 to 2021 (COVID-19 recovery edition) (pdf, 11.2MB) (opens new window) outlines the most important actions we need to take during this financial year, including immediate actions we're taking to respond to coronavirus (COVID-19) and recover from its impact.
+Our Business Plan 2021 to 2022 (pdf, 2.1MB) (opens new window) outlines the most important actions we need to take during this financial year.
+This also includes actions we're taking to respond to coronavirus (COVID-19) and recover from its impact.

 There's also more detail on how we’ll measure our progress against our plans.